CuichanWu/ShipShare-mobile-App/README.md

+Click on the links and help you navigate to the details!
 # [**ShipShare project** ](https://github.khoury.northeastern.edu/Shipshare)
 # Frontend - mobile app: [**ShipShare-mobile-App**](https://github.khoury.northeastern.edu/Shipshare/ShipShare-mobile-App)
 # Backend server: [**ShipShare-backend-server**](https://github.khoury.northeastern.edu/Shipshare/ShipShare-backend-server)

-Click on the links and help you navigate to the details!

-**Description of the project**

 Welcome to our new app ShipShare, the ultimate solution for affordable and convenient international shipping!